18F/pclob/pages/plain-language.md

 ### Agency Designations

 All PCLOB employees have completed Plain Writing Act training.
 The General Counsel serves as the Senior Official for Plain Writing.

+---
+layout: foia
+title: Freedom of Information Act (FOIA)
+permalink: /foia/
+body-class: foia
+documents:
+  - title: FOIA Reference Guide
+    description: |
+      This reference guide is designed to help the public understand how the PCLOB FOIA process works so that the public can be better informed about the operations and activities of the Federal Government.
+    downloads:
+      - type: PDF
+        url: /foia/FOIA%20Library/InterimFOIAReferenceGuide.pdf